-Please also see the Faculty, Graduate, and Undergraduate sections for services specific to them.
+Please also see the Faculty and Graduate sections for services specific to them.

-- The Colleges of Worcester Consortium Certificate in College Teaching Program.
 The certificate program is designed for graduate students, adjunct faculty, and full-time faculty who are either pursuing or engaging in a career in academia.
 This program offers graduate students and faculty the opportunity to learn best practices in college teaching with the theoretical background that supports it.
 Courses may be taken "a la carte" or in pursuit of the 1.5-unit Certificate in College Teaching.
-Clark faculty and graduate students may qualify for tuition reimbursement for Certificate courses.
-Follow the links for information about how to register and apply for tuition reimbursement.
-The Certificate in College Teaching Program was recently featured in an article in the Teaching Professor Newsletter.
+Clark faculty and graduate students may qualify for tuition reimbursement for Certificate courses-contact Dean of the College Mary-Ellen Boyle.
+The Certificate in College Teaching Program has been was recently featured in an article in the Teaching Professor Newsletter.